By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 The advisory committee may require that the student take an exploratory examination to guide the committee in formulating the plan of study.
 Certain master’s degree programs submit advisement reports for individual students at the conclusion of master’s study rather than a plan of study.
 Advisement reports require the approval of the major advisor or program director.

-Up to 25 percent of the credits required for a University of Connecticut master’s degree program may be accepted in transfer from other institutions provided these conditions are met: (1) the major advisor or the advisory committee indicates its approval of the transfer of credit(s) by signing the Plan of Study and the Transfer Credit Request form as appropriate for the degree program; (2) the courses must be at a level appropriate for a graduate degree and offered by an accredited institution; (3) such coursework is within the six year limit for completion of master’s degree requirements; and (4) the grades earned in any courses to be transferred must be “B” (not “B-“) or higher.
+Up to 25 percent of the credits required for a University of Connecticut master’s degree program may be accepted in transfer from other institutions provided these conditions are met: (1) the major advisor or the advisory committee indicates its approval of the transfer of credit(s) by signing the Plan of Study and the Transfer Credit Request form as appropriate for the degree program; (2) the courses must be at a level appropriate for a graduate degree and offered by an accredited institution; (3) such coursework is within the six year limit for completion of master’s degree requirements; and (4) the grades earned in any courses to be transferred must be “B-” or higher.
+Notwithstanding item 4 above, satisfactory grades on a University of Connecticut transcript graded with S/U grading basis may be accepted as transfer credits.
 Official transcripts of any coursework to be transferred must be on file in the Graduate School.
 Once the approved plan of study or program plan is submitted to the Graduate School and official transcripts indicating satisfactory completion of the coursework to be transferred are received, the transfer of credit is noted on the student’s permanent University of Connecticut academic record.

 Master’s Degrees for Doctor of Philosophy Students